Mayeu/docker-postgres-dev/README.md

 [![](https://badgen.net/badge/docker/mayeu%2Fmultipostgres/blue?icon=docker&label)](https://hub.docker.com/r/mayeu/multipostgres)

-This is a postgres docker image taillored toward software devlopement and testing.
+This is a postgres docker image tailored toward software development and testing.

 **It should not be run in production at all**.
-You **will** lose data if you do so (see the features.)
+You **will** lose data if you do so (see the features).

-This image is enterily based on [the official postgres one][opi].
+This image is entirely based on [the official postgres one][opi].
 Thus, the following documentation only covers the additional configuration specific to this image.